 Every year, we provide you with an Annual Costs & Charges Statement.
-This statement gives you a transparent view of all the costs and taxes associated with your account and how they impact your investment returns.
+This statement gives you a transparent view of all the costs and product-related taxes associated with your account and how they impact your investment returns.

 đź“„ Note